Angular-Wave/angular.ts/src/core/compile.md

 - could be useful if you wish to perform a deep equality check, or to check a Date object, changes to which would not
 - be detected by AngularJS's change detector and thus not trigger `$onChanges`.
 This hook is invoked with no arguments;
 - if detecting changes, you must store the previous value(s) for comparison to the current values.
+- Changes to the model inside `$doCheck` will trigger new turns of the digest loop, which will cause the changes to be
+- propagated throughout the application.
 - - `$onDestroy()` - Called on a controller when its containing scope is destroyed.
 Use this hook for releasing
 - external resources, watches and event handlers.
 Note that components have their `$onDestroy()` hooks called in
 - the same order as the `$scope.$broadcast` events are triggered, which is top down.
 This means that parent